RohitChandupatla/pm-s04-g07-project/README.md

 ### Budget
    * The total project value is around $20000 for the project, for Initial relase we are expecting $10000, Once the project is completed  the total budget will be $20K
-   *  Twenty Thousand Dollars
+   *  Eighty four two hundred eighty Thousand Dollars
-   *  Cost estimate image
+   *

 ### Scope Suggestions
    * Tourist Locations